Create Guide

 Subassemblies

-Navigate to Inventory → Subassembly to manage intermediate components.
+Navigate to Create → Subassemblies to manage intermediate components.

 Subassemblies are intermediate items that you produce and then use as components in other recipes or products.
 For example, a cake decorator might have a "Buttercream" subassembly that goes into multiple cake recipes.

-Subassemblies use the same fields as other inventory items (Name, SKU, Description, State, Tracking Unit, Photos, Bin Location, etc.) and can be linked as the Target Product of a recipe.
+Subassemblies use the same fields as other inventory items (Name, SKU, Description, State, Tracking Unit, Photos, Bin Location, etc.) and can be selected as the Target Inventory of a recipe.
 When you complete a production run for a recipe, the resulting quantity is added to the subassembly's inventory.
+Subassemblies (and finished goods) are producible and purchasable but not sold directly — you assemble them into a sellable product.
+See sellable vs. purchasable for how the categories fit together.

 Equipment

-Navigate to Inventory → Equipment to manage tools and machinery used in production.
+Navigate to Create → Equipment to manage tools and machinery used in production.

 Equipment items track the tools and machines you use in your business.
 Beyond standard inventory fields, equipment has specialized features for depreciation tracking, maintenance scheduling, and usage logging.